jhony-alavez/APEzor/README.md

 # APEzor

-(Semi) Auto generates a PEZor payload to my liking!
+(Semi) Auto generates a PEZor payload to my liking
 I got tired of repeating tedious tasks ...
+Created it so everyone else can have an easy time

 ## What it do?
-Grabs dependencies and guides through creating a generic PEzor payload.
+Grabs latest PEZor dependencies and guides through creating a generic PEzor payload.

 **Note:** Works in conjunction with Cobalt Strike